DevPelz/integrating-celo-with-a-mobile-application-using-the-celo-wallet-sdk/README.md

 - How to create and integrate Celo to a conntract using the Celo Wallet SDK.

 ## Prerequisite
+To follow this tutorial, you need to have a basic understanding of:

+- Solidity
+- JavaScript
+- Smart contracts and blockchain principles

 ## Requirements
 Here are some of the basic system requirements for you to integrate Celo with a mobile application using the Celo Wallet SDK: